redbone1983/list_pagination_and_filtering-v1/README.md

     - Search Results are then Paginated

     **Stretch Goals:**
-    *I would like to refactor this code to keep duplicate student profiles from rendering in the DOM.*
+    *I would like to refactor this code to keep duplicate student profiles from rendering in the DOM.
+I hope to implement this feature by storing the search results in a Set Object instead of an Array Object.*